josephshobin/wrangler/README.md

 When executing git commands Wrangler will authenticate:

-* using ssh keys for ssh urls
+* using ssh keys for ssh urls.
+Ensure that you add your key to the ssh agent using `ssh-add path_to_key`.
 * credentials in ~/.netrc for https urls.

 Examples